Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 [Profile]

-Currently in Minamiaizu, he is a Nango tomato farmer in the summer and runs the Telemark School & Ski Guide Izumiya AK.T in the winter.
+Currently, in Minami-Aizu, he runs a tomato farm in Nango during the summer and the telemark ski school & ski guide Izumiya AK.T during the winter.
 Support: Caravan (G3, 22DESIGN, SCOTT), Patagonia

 , JMGA Ski Guide Stage II